How to Compare Word Docs (Password Protected) in Java

 Batch Processing Considerations

-• Process sequentially to avoid memory issues
+• Process sequentially to avoid memory spikes

 • Implement proper error handling for each document pair